dig-it-all/tally-food/README.md

 You will do three things:
 1. Get an Anthropic API key (the "fuel" for the AI estimates).
 2. Upload this folder to a free host called **Vercel**.
-3. Paste your key into Vercel's settings.
+3. Next Paste your key into Vercel's settings.

 That's it.
 After that, every time you want changes, I can hand you an updated folder.